joske2865/AMQ-Scripts/README.md

 Features:
 - Replace the chat in Solo rooms with an image
+- Optionally also block the chat in Ranked!
 - Customization options
 - Saves settings so changes remain over sessions

-Planned features:
-- Making customization accessible from outside of the console
+- Customizable with a full menu
-- Previews of edits before finalizing them
+- Previews of edits without having to save them
-- Using the image as a background instead when not in a solo room
-- Configuration of multiple loadouts
+- Comes with a pretty Laev pic by default, no configuration needed